-An Idli, as simple as it is, needs some special equipment for steaming.
-Traditionally this has been a three- or four-tier steel contraption with shallow, round, concave indentations where you pour in the batter before bunging the whole thing into a steamer.
-A few minutes of steaming sets the cakes and you can then slide them out with a spoon or a knife to get those little rounds many of you are no doubt already familiar with.
+You will need a contraption/mold to steam the idlis in that's usually sold in Indian stores or online as an "idli stand".
+If you're Indian, you are no doubt familiar with this, but if you aren't, it is usually a three- or four-tier steel contraption with shallow, round, concave indentations where you pour in the batter before bunging the whole thing into a steamer.
+A few minutes of steaming sets the cakes and you can then slide them out with a spoon or a knife to get those little rounds of moon-like idlis.

 Rava Idli Recipe

-- 2 green chili peppers like serrano or jalapeno (use less for less heat)
+- 1-2 green chili peppers (like serrano or jalapeno.
+Deseed or use less for less heat)

 - Salt to taste